 We are one of the 3 nodes of HiLIFE Single cell omics platform at University of Helsinki, and offer the following single cell and bulk RNAseq services jointly with Illumina sequencing service at Functional Genomics Unit (FuGU).
-Most of our libraries are sequenced with the NextSeq500 High output 75 cycle kit producing typically 400 million reads, or with the new NovaSeq platform at FIMM.
+Most of our libraries are sequenced with the NextSeq500 High output 75 cycle kit producing up to 400 million reads, or with the new NovaSeq platform at FIMM.

-Drop-seq single cell RNAseq.
-This cost efficient droplet microfluidics method with barcoded microbeads was originally developed at McCarroll lab at Harvard Medical School (Macosko et al, Cell 2015), and we run the Drop-seq protocol with Dolomite-Bio microfluidics device.
+Single cell RNAseq.
+The cost efficient DropSeq droplet microfluidics method with barcoded microbeads was originally developed at McCarroll lab at Harvard Medical School (Macosko et al, Cell 2015), and we run the protocol with Dolomite-Bio microfluidics device.
 Approximately 5% of the input cells will get barcoded, so this method is suitable if your starting material is at least 100 000 cells.
 The read sequences locate to 3' end of the poly-A mRNA transcripts.
-If availability of fresh cells is a challenge, we have tested Drop-seq for methanol, DSP and RNAlater fixed cells - please contact for details.
 We have also set up the Seq-Well protocol for cell capture with microwell slides instead droplets, developed by Shalek lab at MIT (Gierahn et al, Nat Methods 2017).
 For samples with low number of cells available the Seq-Well is beneficial due to higher cell capture rate than Drop-seq.
 It needs just 10.000 cells or even less as input.

 FACS sorted single cell RNAseq.
 If your cells of interest are very rare and of limited number, you can also manually pick or FACS sort the desired cell fractions cell by cell into 96-well plates with lysis buffer and well-specific poly-A capture oligos.
 Our in-house modified protocol with Drop-seq like oligos allow pooled tagmentation, sequencing and analysis pipeline similar to Drop-seq.
 In addition to current 3' tagging protocol we will soon set this up also to 5' tagging as well as full length coverage versions.
 Please plan this well beforehand with us and e.g. Biomedicum FACS core.